top of page

 When earbuds or any external objects are used to clean ears, they can cause a rupture of the skin in the ear canal.
 This rupture skin can be easily subjected to an infection, either bacterial or fungal.

 As most people tend to clean their ears after a shower, the skin in the ear canal can be wet, making it more sensitive.
-So, after a shower, the skin can easily rupture, and as there is moisture all over, a fungal ear infection can be caused.
+So, after a shower, the skin can easily rupture, and can lead to an outer ear infection (Otitis Externa), that can be either fungal or bacterial or both.

 Check out the case study of a spike in otomycosis in a non-coastal area.